 Wisconsin CPA requirements

-This page serves as a resource for your state's CPA licensure requirements and is current as of December 2019.
-Always consult with your state or jurisdiction's board of accountancy for the most current information.
+Ready to become a CPA in Wisconsin?
+Your first step is to check the Wisconsin CPA requirements, since the Wisconsin Board of Accountancy will ultimately license you.
+This page serves as a resource for Wisconsin's CPA requirements and is current as of August 2021.
+Always consult with Wisconsin's Board of Accountancy for the most current information.

-Minimum education requirement
+Minimum Wisconsin CPA education requirements

-24 hours in business and economics courses other than accounting
+- 24 hours in business and economics courses other than accounting

 Minimum experience requirement

 One year of public accounting experience or its equivalent as determined by the board.
-Experience may consist of providing any type of services or advice using accounting, attest, compilation, management advisory, financial advisory, tax, or related consulting skills.
+Experience may consist of providing any type of services or advice using accounting, attestation, compilation, management advisory, financial advisory, tax, or related consulting skills.

 Must successfully pass an open book professional ethics examination on statutes and rules governing the practice of public accounting in Wisconsin.
 The passing grade on the professional ethics examination is 80.

-At least 20 CPE credits completed during each 12-month period of each compliance period.
+- At least 20 CPE credits completed during each 12-month period of each compliance period.

-Three CPE hours in ethics.
+- Three CPE hours in ethics.

-Requirements reduced by one-half for a compliance period during which a CPA is initially licensed during the first year of such compliance period, and do not apply to a compliance period during which a CPA is initially licensed during the second year of such compliance period.
+- Requirements reduced by one-half for a compliance period during which a CPA is initially licensed during the first year of such compliance period, and do not apply to a compliance period during which a CPA is initially licensed during the second year of such compliance period.

-Maximum of 40 carryover hours per year.
+- Maximum of 40 carryover hours per year.